-Once in a while we come across a product that deserves a little more attention, like Plexus Slim.
-Touted by one news station as the “Pink Drink Diet Craze,” we needed to know more about what’s behind this so-called craze.
+In my never-ending quest for the perfect diet product, this week I reviewed Plexus Slim.
+Touted by one news station as the “Pink Drink Diet Craze,” we needed to know more about what’s behind this one.
 So we looked closely at ingredients, side effects, clinical evidence and customer service.
-Plus we read hundreds of user comments and reviews from around the web.
+Plus we read hundreds of user comments from around the web.
 We then condensed that information to offer you the bottom line.

 What You Need to Know

-Plexus Slim is a powdered drink packet that adds weight-loss ingredients to a bottle of water.
+First off, Plexus Slim is a powdered packet that adds weight-loss ingredients to a bottle of water.
 The product is made up of green coffee bean, garcinia cambogia and alpha lipoic acid.
-You can drink the supplement twice daily, but that means you’ll only get 15 days worth of supplement in a single order.
+You can drink it twice daily, but that means you’ll only get 15 days worth of supplement in a single order.
 It can be taken on the go, a good choice for busy dieters.